-Linux is an operating system developed from the open source community.
+Linux is an operating system developed from the open-source community.
 As such, you can find a lot of applications and ready-made solutions tailored to fit to a Linux environment.
 And if you don’t know much about the technical stuff, then Linux will work well for you.

 Linux will also work very well if you particularly need PHP, Perl or a MySQL database.
 These things can also work well with Windows, but some of the scripts you download may have to be modified if they are to work on a Windows server.

 Now there is a rather old debate going on about Linux security.
-Since it is a completely open source OS, then it stands to reason that hackers may know exactly how to go about attacking such a system.
+Since it is a completely open-source OS, then it stands to reason that hackers may know exactly how to go about attacking such a system.
 On the other hand, many programmers will also know about these vulnerabilities and protect against them too.

-Linux-based hosting is by far the more popular choice of operating system.
+Linux-based hosting is by far the more popular choice of the operating system.
 It’s open-source, inexpensive, widely adopted, reliable and secure.